 Traveling with children can be tricky when you are on a budget and have limited places to lay your head in a small hotel room.
-While driving across the country with my 2 and 5-year-old boys I had to get creative with bed arrangements so one of the boys wasn’t always stuck on the floor.
-We needed to create more beds in a hotel room and quick.
+While driving across the country with my (then) 2 and 5-year-old boys I had to get creative with bed arrangements so one of the boys wasn’t always stuck on the floor.

 CREATE MORE BEDS IN A HOTEL ROOM

-My youngest had just started sleeping in his own bed after moving out of his crib and climbing out of his travel crib.
-If the boys tried to sleep next to each other they would giggle and play instead of sleep.
+For the most part, if the boys tried to sleep next to each other they would giggle and play instead of sleep.

 Some hotel rooms were easier than others, especially if we had a suite, but most families don’t have suites when they travel.
-I had to get creative with our double and 2 queen bed hotel rooms.
+I had to get creative with our double and two- queen-bed hotel rooms.

 Split a bed horizontally